 - One Hundred And One Ways To Leave A Gameshow: Exactly What It Says on the Tin; each eliminated contestant was ejected in whatever bizarre way the producers could come up with.

-- Ejector Seat, a UK offering in which contestants who answer questions incorrectly move backwards in their chairs toward the end of a long track; if they reach the end by failing to stop their chairs, they are tipped backwards and ejected from the studio in a cloud of smoke.
+- Ejector Seat, a UK offering in which contestants who answer questions incorrectly move backwards in their chairs toward the end of a long track; during this, they are bombarded with questions, and a correct answer will stop the chair, but if they reach the end by failing to stop their chairs, they are tipped backwards and ejected from the studio in a cloud of smoke.
+If a contestant survives the all or nothing final round, they get ejected anyway.

 Non-game show examples: